nadavc2c/TA-ob-openai-chatgpt/README.md

 Note: V1.0.1 is out!\
 You can start exploring this add-on now.\
-***Please download the app from Splunkbase when it's ready, or from the Releases tab on the right.\
+***Please download the app from Splunkbase when it's ready, or from the Releases tab on the right.
+The source code is not yet cleaned up.\
 The `builder` branch is the add-on builder version, and has the latest bugfixes.***

 ![logo2.png](static/logo2.png)